margollo/margollo.github.io/_pages/conferences.md

 author_profile: true
 ---

-## Groups and their actions: algebraic, geometric and combinatorial aspects ##

-Together with my colleagues Geoffrey Janssens (UC Louvain), Martina Lanini (Roma Tor Vergata) and Mima Stanojkovski (Trento) we are organizing the conference [Groups and their actions: algebraic, geometric and combinatorial aspects](https://gaagc24.github.io/) in the beutiful town of Levico Terme.
-We will cover many obejects on which groups are acting and there should be interesting new points of view on groups for everybody, so please consider coming!

 ## Groups in Madrid ##

 As a group theorist in Madrid I am one of the organizers of the yearly congress Groups in Madrid.
 [This](https://sites.google.com/view/groupsinmadrid/home) was the last edition (or the next, depending on which time of the year it is).

+I am also the organizer of the [Group Theory Seminar of Madrid](https://sites.google.com/view/groupsinmadridseminar/) which takes place weeklt during term.

+## Groups and their actions: algebraic, geometric and combinatorial aspects ##

+Together with my colleagues Geoffrey Janssens (UC Louvain), Martina Lanini (Roma Tor Vergata) and Mima Stanojkovski (Trento) we have recently organized the conference [Groups and their actions: algebraic, geometric and combinatorial aspects](https://gaagc24.github.io/) in the beutiful town of Levico Terme.